PawseySC/container-workflows/_episodes/06-python.md

 objectives:
 keypoints:
 ---
-## Why can Python be Awful?##
+## Why can Python be Awful? ##

-R is a popular language in bioinformatics, particularly because of its statistical packages.
-It often requires installing a large number of dependencies, and installing these on an HPC system can be tedious.

-Instead we can use an R container to simplify the process.
+Python is a great language for doing all kinds of work.

 ## More stuff ##
  words